 Patrick Powers, the owner of the company, says that Project managers and designers love the rusted steel look of the mobile office design.

 ‘I love the patina that comes along with it.
 It blends in’ Project manager and designer, Ryan Arceneaux, says.
 He describes the build as ‘extremely tight and clean’

 Designed for the comfort of project managers

-Indeed, the interior has all the key features of cosiness.
+Indeed, the interior has all the key features of coziness.
 A stove made from rolled steel sits in the corner of the shack, providing heat and a place to cook.
-The fir and plywood frame brightens up the area and, with the burning stove, create a lovely amber hue.
+The fir and plywood frame brightens up the area and, with the burning stove, creates a lovely amber hue.

 The original mobile office was custom build for a project, then they moved it into the forest to serve as a staff getaway.
 Powers and Arceneaux consider it a prototype for a semi-customizable workspace they’re building for project managers on an on-demand basis.